Best gaming headsets in 2025: I'd bet my ears on these headphones

 ❌ You can spare a little more budget: If you can spend a bit more on your gaming headset, the Cloud Alpha is a really good get and often very affordable.

 Audio quality isn't bad, either.
-Although higher frequencies come out a little too sharp, this headset is perfectly serviceable for gaming, music, and other audio endeavours.
-There's plenty of definition between different frequencies and gaming is pleasant in no small part because the HS55 hasn't fallen into the "let's cram them full of bass" trap.
+Although higher frequencies can occasionally become a little sharp, this headset is perfectly serviceable for gaming, music, and other audio endeavours.
+There's plenty of definition between different frequencies, and gaming is pleasant in no small part because the HS55 hasn't fallen into the "let's cram it full of bass" trap.

 Read our full Corsair HS55 Stereo review.